kabkimd/codedot/README.md

 ## How can I reproduce this project?

+-- instructions below are incomplete! come back for it or mail l.scarin at kabk.nl --

 First of all, you need a server.
 You can rent a Virtual Private Server (VPS), buy one yourself or, if you are geeky, make one out of your old computer.